jwjralph/image_classifier/README.md

 docker-compose build

-docker-compose run
+docker-compose up

 (If upon running the second command, the output doesn't finish with:

-'Starting development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.', then just enter ctrl+c into the terminal and re-run 'docker-compose run'.)
+'Starting development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.',

+just enter ctrl+c into the terminal and re-run 'docker-compose run'.)

 ###3.
 Activate the DeepDetect service by running the following in another terminal: